marco-bernal/cs-prep/README.md

     * Add detailed explanation of the problem, input and output examples.
     * Add detailed solving approaches: brute force and optimal solution with time and space complexities.
     * Improve them by implementing Streams, enhanced for each loops and the Collections Framework.

+* Move out classes from the algorithms and data-structures repositories.
+Add them here in their corresponding packages and delete those repos.